philipfong/auto-vaccine-appointment/README.md

 ### How does this work? ###

-This script opens a Chrome browser, waits for appointments to open up, and once available with select a random time slot and complete the entire booking process automatically.
+This script opens a Chrome browser, waits for appointments to open up, and once available will select a random time slot and complete the entire booking process automatically.

 ### Installation ###